Money in the Bank (2011): SmackDown

+Future

 In WWE's documentary CM Punk: Best in the World released in 2012, it was documented from the out-of-universe perspective that a disenchanted Punk rejected signing a new contract with WWE for more than a year leading up to Money in the Bank.
 After being persuaded by Joey Mercury and Lars Frederiksen that he could only help wrestlers underappreciated by WWE (like himself) if he stayed, Punk signed a new contract with WWE about an hour before capturing the WWE Championship from Cena, while the pay-per-view event was ongoing.

+This was the final Money in the Bank held during the first brand extension, which ended in August, but was reinstated in July 2016.
+The second brand split reintroduced brand-exclusive PPVs, with the 2017 event held exclusively for SmackDown.
+However, following WrestleMania 34 in 2018, brand-exclusive PPVs were discontinued, thus the events since have featured wrestlers from both brands.